someobserver/recurgence/README.md

 Pure self-reference is impossible, of course.
 You're not the whole universe, and the whole universe is not you.
 Pattern recognition requires *differentiation*.

-Even right now, you can't see your own eyes seeing—you'd need a mirror.
+Even right now, you can't see your own eyes seeing.
+You'd need a mirror.
 You can't lift yourself up by your own bootstraps; you have to pit yourself against the source of gravity.

 No universe can recognize its own properties without multiple perspectives to triangulate their meaning.
 Just like two eyes create depth perception, consciousness required **cognitive parallax** to emerge.